 Going to the Gemba for a Deviation and Root Cause Analysis

 These same principles can apply to golden-hour deviation triage and root cause analysis.
-This form of gemba means bringin together a cross-functional team meeting that is assembled where a potential deviation event occurred.
+This form of gemba means bringing together a cross-functional team meeting that is assembled where a potential deviation event occurred.
 Going to the gemba and “freezing the scene” as close as possible to the time the event occurred will yield valuable clues about the environment that existed at the time – and fresher memories will provide higher quality interviews.
 This gemba has specific objectives:

 Obtain a common understanding of the event: what happened, when and where it happened, who observed it, who was involved – all the facts surrounding the event.
 Is it a deviation?